workinprogress-ai/devenv/docs/Contributing.md

 Generally speaking you will want to have someone review your code with each merge using a PR.

-1. Bring up a PR using the script `raise-pr.sh`.
+1. Bring up a PR using the script `raise-merge-pr.sh`.
 You can also open the PR manually.
 Give it a good title and documentation.
 2. Ask a member of the team to review your code with you.
 Inform the person you need a review and then either get on a call together and walk through it doing the review in real time or else get an agreement with the person to do the review asynchronously.
 3. Merge the PR.
 IMPORTANT:  See the section on [merging code](#merging-code) for more information.
 If the review is async, then the PR will get merged _before_ the review is done.
 This is fine.
 The review is still necessary.
 You must make sure in that case that the review really does happen.